 Willis Law donates a portion of their revenue to the Corporal Willis Foundation.

-Great Rewards for Great Warriors: The primary mission of the Corporal Christopher Kelly Willis Foundation is the funding of college scholarships for the benefit of children who have lost their U.S. Armed Services parent, or whose parent has been permanently disabled, in a combat zone.
-Please note that special consideration is given to children or families located in or with a story connecting to four U.S. Midwestern states: Michigan, Ohio, Indiana and Illinois.
-These families have also made the ultimate sacrifice.
+Great Rewards for Great Warriors: The primary mission of the Willis Foundation is the funding of college scholarships for the benefit of children who have lost their U.S. Armed Services parent, or whose parent has been permanently disabled, in a combat zone.
+These children have also made the ultimate sacrifice.

 Corporal Christopher Kelly Willis Foundation